olivierfriard/DORIS_doc/install_launch.rst

 GNU/Linux
 ------------------------------------------------------------------------------------------------------------------------

-DORIS run with Python < 3.8
+DORIS run with Python >= 3.8

-* Create a virtual environment (to isolate DORIS from your system):
+* Create a virtual environment (to isolate DORIS and dependencies from your system):

 .. code-block:: bash